-Practically an essential for iPad pilots who fly cross country or IFR, these all-in-one portable receivers deliver a wealth of data to your iPad: subscription-free weather, traffic, GPS, backup attitude, flight data recording and pressure altitude sensor.
+Practically an essential for iPad pilots who fly cross country or IFR, these all-in-one portable receivers deliver a wealth of data to your iPad: subscription-free weather, traffic, GPS, and backup attitude.
+Some add flight data recording, carbon monoxide detection, and pressure altitude.
 Best of all, they’re battery-powered and require just a single button push to operate.
 Like a good ANR headset, an ADS-B receiver quickly pays back the initial investment.

 If you don’t need all the bells and whistles of an ADS-B receiver, a standalone GPS is a great value.
 It will drive the moving maps in your aviation app and give you essential navigation data like groundspeed, track across the ground and time to destination.

 Why it’s the best: Bad Elf’s flagship GPS is very well made and has a number of great features: an incredible 35-hour battery life, handy built-in screen, altimeter, and the ability to connect to multiple devices.